 Report an Algae Bloom

-Martin County reminds residents they should avoid any contact with algae blooms and stay out of waters where it is present.
-Please report algae blooms or sightings to the Florida Department of Environmental Protection (DEP) at (855) 305-3903 or submit an algae bloom report online.
+Blue-green algae: Martin County reminds residents they should avoid any contact with algae blooms and stay out of waters where it is present.
+Please report blue-green algal blooms or sightings to the Florida Department of Environmental Protection via their Algal Bloom Hotline at (855) 305-3903 or submit a report online.